 The main cornerstone of management of Cheyne-Stokes respiration is optimizing the treatment for the trigger factor, congestive heart failure (CHF), or stroke.
 The American Academy of Sleep Medicine recommends that positive airway pressure should be considered for all patients with central sleep apnea.
 The two main modalities of noninvasive treatment for Cheyne-Stokes respiration are continuous positive airway pressure (CPAP) and adaptive servo-ventilation (ASV).

-The management of patients with heart failure is by a multidisciplinary team.
+The management of patients with heart failure is by an interprofessional team.
 One of the complications of heart failure is Cheyne Stokes breathing.
 Cheyne-Stokes respiration is a type of breathing disorder characterized by cyclical episodes of apnea and hyperventilation.
-Although described in the early 19th century by John Cheyne and William Stokes, this disorder has received considerable attention in the last decade due to its association with heart failure and stroke, two major cause of mortality and morbidity in developed countries.
-Unlike obstructive sleep apnea (OSA) which can be the cause of heart failure, Cheyne-Stokes respiration is believed to be a result of heart failure.
+Although described in the early 19th century by John Cheyne and William Stokes, this disorder has received considerable attention in the last decade due to its association with heart failure and stroke, two major causes of mortality, and morbidity in developed countries.
+Unlike obstructive sleep apnea (OSA), which can be the cause of heart failure, Cheyne-Stokes respiration is believed to be a result of heart failure.
 The presence of Cheyne-Stokes respiration in patients with heart failure also predicts worse outcomes and increases the risk of sudden cardiac death.
 Despite increasing recognition and growing knowledge, Cheyne-Stokes respiration remains elusive, and patients have very limited treatment options.
-These patients are best managed by a cardiologist, pulmonologist, heart failure specialist, intensivist and critical care nurses.
+These patients are best managed by a cardiologist, pulmonologist, heart failure specialist, intensivist, and cardiology nurses.
 With no ideal treatment, the prognosis for these patients is guarded.